 In the Tatras and Low Tatras there is still a moderate avalanche danger, 2nd degree.
 The avalanche danger is local, concentrated in places where the wind has accumulated a larger amount of new snow.
 Such locations are relatively easy to spot in the terrain.
-The new snow is deposited in the form of unstable snow slabs and pillows in gullies, moguls and under rock walls.
-Avalanche release on such steep slopes, where there is still old frozen snow under the new snow, is possible, especially with additional loads.
+The new snow is in the form of less stable snow slabs and pillows in troughs, moguls and under rock walls.
+Avalanche release on such steep slopes, where old frozen snow is still under the new snow, is possible, especially with additional loading.
 Larger spontaneous avalanches are not expected.